Are you winter ready graphic checklist

 • Have stocks of food and medicines so they do not need to go out during very cold weather.

-• Ensure elderly neighbours or relatives are wearing shoes with good grip to prevent trips and fall.
+• Are wearing shoes with good grip to prevent trips and fall.

 • Wrap up in warm clothes if going outside.
 Wearing a scarf over their mouth, will protect cold air getting into their lungs.